ironcore-dev/ironcore/docs/api-reference/compute.md

 </em>
 </td>
 <td>
 <p>Device is the device name where the volume should be attached.
-If empty,
+Pointer to distinguish between explicit zero and not specified.
-an unused device name will be determined if possible.</p>
+If empty, an unused device name will be determined if possible.</p>
 </td>
 </tr>
 <tr>